grauPuche/_runner/README.md

 + only one level
 + no landing page
-+ "harmful" boxes are harmless and with no collision *problems with tilesets and layers*
++ "harmful" boxes are harmless and with no collision. *Problems with tilesets and layers*
 + can't die
 + no animation when jumping
 + no animation when bumping into something